geg-tech/pendant/README.md

 my #pendant submission for hack club! based off the arcane potion from defend the statue np <br/>
 > "wtf is defend the statue" you may ask
 > its a roblox game! its really fun! play it! play it! play it! [now!](https://www.roblox.com/games/6911596531/Defend-the-Statue)
 > i have like 160 hours in ts

+this keychain lights up in rgb colors and changes colors depending if you shake it or not, powered all by a seeed esp32! <br/>

 ## schematic